janeczku/calibre-web/readme.md

 `"-g path"` allows to specify the location of the google-drive database `"-c path"` allows to specify the location of SSL certfile, works only in combination with keyfile `"-k path"` allows to specify the location of SSL keyfile, works only in combination with certfile

+## Audiobook support

+Calibre-web has "limited" audiobook support.
+This feature is new and requires some testing.
+Any modern browser should be able to support the new feature.
+Testing from mobile devices is needed.

+Files with .mp3, .m4a, .m4b, and .aax can now be uploaded.
+These files will appear as a downloaded item in the book details page.
+If an .mp3 file exists, the site will offer a Listen in Browser option.

+While you can load mulitple audiobook formats for a book, the site is configured to work with the entire book in one format.
+If you have a multi-file collection for your audiobook, convert it to a single file before upload.
+Otherwise, the system may assume a different book per file!